harts2vball/Siren-App-API/README.md

 # Siren-App-API

 This web API allows the Siren application to communicate with our serverside services such as adding buying posts, deleting posts, and much more.
+There are two main branches that hold different features.
+The first branch: feature-00 holds the .yaml file to outline much of our API structures while feature-01 implements these endpoints along with the JSON and BSON.

 Here is a quick rundown of the API endpoint functionalities:

   			Findr App: API Services and Endpoints